 The second is that there are so many ways to build passive income from writing.

 The obvious way is to sell books and ebooks.
-But blogging, content marketing, affiliate marketing and advertising are all potentially very lucrative.
+But blogging, content marketing, affiliate marketing and advertising are all income generating and potentially very lucrative.
 They can all deliver reliable cash flow.

-On top of that, it is time-flexible, so you can do it whenever you have time.
+On top of that, it is time-flexible, so you can do it whenever you have time to make extra money.

 If you are thinking about making money from your writing, here a few ideas, you might want to consider.